dhelly/youtubecommercial/README.md

-# Script Inútil para passar as propaganda do Youtube automaticamente/Useless script to pass Youtube advertisements automatically #
+# Script Inútil para passar as propaganda do Youtube automaticamente / Useless script to pass Youtube advertisements automatically #

 ## Propósito/Purpose ##
 Passa automaticamente as propaganda do youtube, ou seja, o clica no botão.